Pulnovo Medical

 Post in 2022

-Adaptive Biotechnologies is a commercial-stage company focused on advancing immune-driven medicine by leveraging the adaptive immune system's biology to enhance disease diagnosis and treatment.
-Founded in 2009 and headquartered in Seattle, Washington, the company offers the clonoSEQ diagnostic test, which is authorized by the FDA for detecting and monitoring minimal residual disease in patients with specific blood cancers, including multiple myeloma and certain forms of leukemia.
-Additionally, Adaptive provides immunoSEQ services and kits for research purposes, aiding in the discovery of prognostic and diagnostic signals.
-The company is engaged in strategic collaborations with organizations such as Genentech and Microsoft to develop innovative therapies and diagnostic tools.
-Its offerings cater to life sciences research, clinical diagnostics, and drug discovery sectors.
+Adaptive Biotechnologies Corporation is a commercial-stage company focused on advancing immune-driven medicine by leveraging the biology of the adaptive immune system to enhance disease diagnosis and treatment.
+Established in 2009 and headquartered in Seattle, Washington, the company offers a range of products and services, including its FDA-authorized clonoSEQ diagnostic test, which is designed for the detection and monitoring of minimal residual disease in patients with specific blood cancers, such as multiple myeloma and chronic lymphocytic leukemia.
+In addition to clonoSEQ, Adaptive Biotechnologies provides immunoSEQ research services and kits to support scientific research and the discovery of new diagnostic signals.
+The company also has a pipeline of clinical products aimed at diagnosing and managing various diseases, including cancers, autoimmune disorders, and infectious diseases.
+It maintains strategic collaborations with notable partners such as Genentech and Microsoft to develop innovative therapies and diagnostic tests.

 Aerin Medical